Skip to content

 Does Insurance Cover Hyperbaric Oxygen Therapy (HBOT)?

-Medicare covers hyperbaric oxygen therapy administered in a chamber for 15 specified conditions.
-Coverage for diabetic wounds requires Wagner grade III or higher, failed 30+ days of standard wound care, and ongoing evaluation every 30 days.
-Treatment is not covered for general wellness, anti-aging, athletic recovery, or any condition not on the approved list.
+Medicare covers HBOT for 15 specified conditions under NCD 20.29.
+Diabetic wounds require Wagner grade III+, failed 30+ days of standard wound care, and ongoing evaluation every 30 days.
+Not covered for wellness, anti-aging, TBI, or conditions not on the approved list.

 Coverage Conditions